TABLE OF CONTENTS

-Whether you've chosen to feed your little one with breast milk or formula, 1) you’re the most amazing mama ever and doing a great job 2) there comes a time when your mind starts to wonder… When is the right time to transition from my baby's current drink of choice to cow’s milk or other nutritious drinks?
+Whether you've chosen to feed your little one with breast milk or formula, 1) you’re the most amazing mother ever and doing a great job, 2) there comes a time when your mind starts to wonder… When is the right time to transition from my baby's current drink of choice to cow’s milk or other nutritious drinks?

-In this article, we’ll take a look at how long babies drink formula, how to introduce solid foods, how to know if your little one is ready to make the transition to cow’s milk or other nutritious beverages, and how to make the switch as smooth as possible.
+In this article, we’ll take a look at how long babies drink formula, how to introduce solid foods, how to know if your little one is ready to make the transition from formula to milk or other nutritious beverages, and how to make the switch from formula to milk as smoothly as possible.

 We’ll also identify popular dairy-free alternatives for babies who experience milk allergies or are unable to tolerate cow’s milk.